 Since we began our journey down the Green Brick Road of Safety, we have done a Hazard Analysis to identify safety hazards.
-Then further down the road, we met Scarecrow and his lack of knowledge on PPE as to what equipment is available to protect employees.
-Both important factors to workplace safety, but can we still further protect our employees from injury?
-Yes, of course, we can and it’s up ahead around the bend where the poor Tin Man was left with a daunting task of Housekeeping.
-Granted, it’s not a very glamorous sounding name as it brings up images of maids and hotels who are sweeping, mopping and dusting, but actually, that is a small part of Housekeeping.
+Then further down the road, we met Scarecrow and his lack of knowledge of PPE as to what equipment is available to protect employees.
+Both are important factors in workplace safety, but can we still further protect our employees from injury?
+Yes, of course, we can and it’s up ahead around the bend where the poor Tin Man was left with the daunting task of Housekeeping.
+Granted, it’s not a very glamorous sounding name as it brings up images of maids and hotels who are sweeping, mopping, and dusting, but actually, that is a small part of Housekeeping.

 Forklifts and other industrial motorized equipment – Yes, housekeeping can keep your forklifts and other motorized equipment working longer and spending less time in repair.
-When the trash is left on the floor, especially plastic and paper a forklift can suck up the trash into its gears.
-Over time the plastic heats up, melts and forms a large plug of plastic causing restricted airflow internally which results in other problems.
+When trash is left on the floor, especially plastic and paper a forklift can suck up the trash into its gears.
+Over time the plastic heats up, melts, and forms a large plug of plastic causing restricted airflow internally, resulting in other problems.

 Upkeep – Is also included when it comes to housekeeping.
 Any part of the facility that is found to be in need of repair should be done immediately, since putting it off could lead to other problems down the road especially if it’s a hole in the floor where someone could fall into or as a gateway for the previously named insects and vermin.
 Flaking paint and rusted metal are also indications that immediate repairs are needed.
 Upkeep along with sanitation and other good housekeeping practices keep the facility a safe and clean place to work.

 This is not an example of that.
-Cluttered workbench with spray paint not put away in the proper storage cabinet, if not tossed as empty cans, tools, and other items was strewn about which wastes time trying to locate when needed, unnecessary items also on workbench adding to clutter and all surrounded by trip hazards and poor lighting.
+The cluttered workbench with spray paint was not put away in the proper storage cabinet, if not tossed as empty cans, tools, and other items were strewn about which wastes time trying to locate them when needed, unnecessary items also on the workbench adding to clutter and all surrounded by trip hazards and poor lighting.

-A workstation should be set up to allow the least amount of repetitive movements, (bending, twisting, stooping, squatting and lifting) by the employee to complete their tasks while operating machinery or working over a workbench.
-Everything within reach and easy to retrieve and little time stopping to find what you need.
-A great example this is something you probably use every day, the kitchen triangle.
-To achieve maximum efficiency in the kitchen it is set up with a clearly defined path so the chef can easily reach the three key areas; stove, sink and refrigerator.
+A workstation should be set up to allow the least amount of repetitive movements, (bending, twisting, stooping, squatting, and lifting) by the employee to complete their tasks while operating machinery or working over a workbench.
+Everything is within reach and easy to retrieve and little time to stop to find what you need.
+A great example of this is something you probably use every day, the kitchen triangle.
+To achieve maximum efficiency in the kitchen it is set up with a clearly defined path so the chef can easily reach the three key areas; stove, sink, and refrigerator.

 A tip for you from my vast experience.
-When your warehouse looks clean, organized and well kept, you’re offering a fabulous first impression and all visitors, whether internal inspectors or external inspectors, your boss or the bosses boss, usually don’t bother looking deeper for issues.
+When your warehouse looks clean, organized, and well-kept, you’re offering a fabulous first impression, and all visitors, whether internal inspectors or external inspectors, your boss, or the boss’s boss, usually don’t bother looking deeper for issues.
 The only problem you may have is the influx of management and corporate visitors wanting to see your facility.